- See a full list of publications

 - Browse activities and projects

 - Explore connections, collaborators, related work and more

 BA (Bristol), PhD (London)

-Stuart Carroll is a Professor of early modern history and the Head of the Department of History at York.
+Stuart Carroll is a Professor of Early Modern History at York.
 He has wide interests in the history of early modern Europe and the history of violence.
 He is currently working on project entitled The Origins of Civil Society, drawing on sources in French, German and Italian, as well as English.

 His initial research work centred on the political culture during the French Wars of Religion, and on the interface between noble followings and popular religious mentalities, and he was twice winner of the Nancy Roelker prize for the best article published in English in early modern France (2000 & 2003).
 More recently, he published a major evaluation of the role of feud and vendetta in early modern France: Blood and Violence in Early Modern France (2006), which led him to re-think the role of violence in history in the edited collection, Cultures of Violence: Interpersonal Violence in Historical Perspective (2007).

 His most recent book, Martyrs and Murderers: The Guise Family and the Making of Europe (2009), was awarded the J. Russell Major prize by the American Historical Association in 2011 for the best French history book of the year.

 Listen to an interview about Stuart's recently published Martyrs and Murders: The Guise Family and the Making of Europe from Dublin City FM's BookBound:

 An audio player will appear here when this page is previewed BookBound